Does pretty mean healthier? Not all the time.

 What does this perception of “natural” entail?
 The research found that “people associate aesthetic beauty with nature and natural things, which transfers to perceptions that pretty food is healthy food.”
 Simply put, aesthetically pleasing food is associated with natural ingredients and thus perceived as healthier.
 This then dictates an individual’s bias and consumption behavior.

-Given that bias among individuals, it shouldn’t be a surprise that beauty can be a staple strategy in attracting and retaining customers—whether from labels, marketing collaterals or Instagrammable food.
+Given that individual bias, it shouldn’t be a surprise that beauty can be a staple strategy in attracting and retaining customers—whether from labels, marketing collaterals or Instagrammable food.